 Frady started his coaching career at Columbus State in 1988, where he served as an assistant for three seasons.
 Frady took charge as interim head coach in the summer of 1990, after the Cougars went to the NCAA Division II World Series with a 38-15 record.

-Including Buchanan and his former German team standout Lutz, eight of Frady’s former college players have reached the Major Leagues: Aaron Fultz of the Cleveland Indians (2000-2007), Mike Maroth of the St. Louis Cardinals (2002-2007), Clay Timpner of the San Francisco Giants (2008), Esix Snead of the New York Mets (2002, 2004), Matt Fox (Minnesota Twins, 2010), and Drew Butera (currently with the Kansas City Royals).
+A total of 10 of Frady’s former players have reached the Major Leagues.
+In addition to Buchanan and his three former German team standouts, Frady also coached Aaron Fultz (Cleveland Indians, 2000-07), Mike Maroth (St. Louis Cardinals, 2002-07), Clay Timpner (San Francisco Giants, 2008), Esix Snead (New York Mets, 2002, 2004), Matt Fox (Minnesota Twins, 2010), and Drew Butera (currently with the Kansas City Royals).

 Frady played collegiately at Troy State and helped the Trojans reach the Division II World Series twice.
 In 1986, his team won the national championship and was later named the best Division II team of all-time at the 1997 Division II College World Series.

-As the head coach of the German National Team, Frady has won more than 100 games in international competition, and in 2010 he was named European Coach of the Year.
+As the head coach of the German National Team from 2004-14, Frady won more than 100 games in international competition, and in 2010 he was named European Coach of the Year.

 In the spring of 2008, his squad came just two games shy of qualifying for the Beijing Olympics.
-In 2009, he led the squad to a win over China in the Baseball World Cup, only the second win in the history of the country.
+In 2009, he led the squad to a win over China in the Baseball World Cup.
 That was just over a month after the German team defeated the United States at the World Baseball Challenge in British Columbia and finished in second place.

 Frady guided Germany to a fourth-place finish at the 2012 European Championships and to the finals of the World Baseball Classic qualifier.
 His German squad featured former Panther Eric Suttle, while GSU alumni B.J.
 Roper-Hubbert and Aeden McQueary-Ennis played for the British team.